Haufe-Lexware/wicked.haufe.io/doc/deployment-architecture.md

 The next sections briefly describes the functionality of each deployment artifact.
 For a list of which docker images are begind the different boxes, please refer to the [docker images](docker-images.md) documentation.

-### HAproxy
+### Load Balancer

-The HAPROXY component routes the incoming traffic via virtual hosts (vhosts) either to the Portal or directly to Kong.
-HAproxy is also able to load balance Kong if you decide to deploy multiple instances of Kong.
+A Load Balancer is needed to route traffic from the virtual hosts to either the portal UI or to Kong.
+The Load Balancer is in the docker case usually a HAproxy, but can be any type of load balancer (nginx, traefik, Kubernetes ingress controller) which suits your need.

-Depending on your deployment setup, the HAproxy can be replaced with a different type of load balancer, e.g. an Elastic Load Balancer on AWS, an Azure Load Balancer, or an ingress controller on Kubernetes.
+Depending on your deployment setup, the load balancer is a HAproxy, or some other type of load balancer, e.g. an Elastic Load Balancer on AWS, an Azure Load Balancer, or an ingress controller on Kubernetes.
 It just has to fulfill the same requirements as the HAproxy, i.e. to do SSL termination and route the two VHOSTs to the backends.

 ### Portal